Esri/jsapi-resources/esm-samples/jsapi-custom-workers/README.md

 # ArcGIS API for JavaScript with custom workers

-This repo demonstrates how to use the [`@arcgis/core`](https://www.npmjs.com/package/@arcgis/core) esm modules with custom workers.
+This repo demonstrates using [`@arcgis/core`](https://www.npmjs.com/package/@arcgis/core) ES modules with custom workers.

 ## Building workers

-The key to using custom workers is that you need to build the workers separately from your main build.
+The key to using custom workers is building the workers separately from your main build.
 In this demo we use Rollup to build the workers and webpack to build the main application.

 ```js
 // rollup.worker.config.js